-- (48) The Vice-Chancellor and Chief Executive Officer, consistent with the Vice-Chancellor Functions Rule, makes this Policy. - (49) UNE Representatives must observe this Policy in relation to proposals for new, amended, suspended and withdrawn courses and units. - (50) This Policy is consistent with the requirements under the Higher Education Standards Framework and the AQF. - (51) Records of evidence-based curriculum design (for example course and unit blueprints), consultation and decisions of management and committees regarding all course and unit development and changes must be recorded in UNE's Records Management System (RMS). - (52) This Policy operates as from the Effective Date.
-Previous procedures on course and unit approvals are replaced and have no further operation from the Effective Date of this new Policy. - (53) Notwithstanding other provisions of this Policy, the Vice-Chancellor and Chief Executive Officer may approve an exception to this Policy where the Vice-Chancellor and Chief Executive Officer determines the application of this Policy would otherwise lead to an unfair, unreasonable or absurd outcome.
-Approvals by the Vice-Chancellor and Chief Executive Officer under this clause must be documented in writing and must state the reason for the exception.
+- (55) The Vice-Chancellor and Chief Executive Officer, consistent with the Vice-Chancellor Functions Rule, makes this Policy. - (56) UNE Representatives must observe this Policy in relation to proposals for new, amended, suspended and withdrawn courses and units. - (57) This Policy is consistent with the requirements under the Higher Education Standards Framework and the AQF. - (58) Records of evidence-based curriculum design (for example course and unit blueprints), consultation and decisions of management and committees regarding all course and unit development and changes must be recorded in UNE's Records Management System (RMS). - (59) This Policy operates as from the Effective Date.
+Previous procedures on course and unit approvals are replaced and have no further operation from the Effective Date of this new Policy. - (60) Notwithstanding other provisions of this Policy, the Vice-Chancellor and Chief Executive Officer may approve an exception to this Policy where the Vice-Chancellor and Chief Executive Officer determines the application of this Policy would otherwise lead to an unfair, unreasonable or absurd outcome.
+Approvals by the Vice-Chancellor and Chief Executive Officer under this clause must - a. be documented in writing; - b. state the reason for the exception; and - c. be registered in the approved Records Management System (RMS) in accordance with the Records